 Signaling theory is one of widely used theory in financial management.
 Signaling theory proposed by Spence (1973) involves two parties, namely management who acts as the party giving the signal, and investors who receive the signal (Pryangan and Payamta, 2020).
-Signaling theory suggests how a company should deliver signals to financial report users.
+One of the strategic issues in the competitive business world is finding internal and external competencies that are difficult to imitate and can support valuable products and services, especially in the Indonesian batik industry.
+(Hasanah wt al., 2023) Signaling theory suggests how a company should deliver signals to financial report users.
+High Quality of Service and client-based communication with AI-enabled services is determined by Quality of Experience (QoE).
+(Padmapriya et al., 2023).
 Signaling theory explains why a company has a motivation to provide financial report information towards external parties.
 The company's encouragement to provide information is due to the information asymmetry that exist between the company and outside parties, where the company has more knowledge about the company and its prospects in the future compared to the outside parties (Haras, Monoarfa and Dungga, 2022).